gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 the floor.
 It tinkled like breaking glass, flooding the room with light that came from everywhere and nowhere.

 "Wow," Erileine breathed.
-The room was enormous---the Captain's House would fit into it twice over.
+The room was enormous—the Captain's House would fit into it twice over.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.